How we use personal data for employment purposes

 Recruitment, Employee Records and Contracts Administration (NHS Business Services Authority)

-Payroll and Pensions Administration (NHS Shared Business Services (SBS)
+Payroll and Pensions Administration (NHS Payroll Services (NHS PS))

-The payroll of NHS England is managed by NHS Shared Business Services (SBS).
-Your personal information will be made available to SBS through the Electronic Staff Record (ESR) (see below) in order to allow them to pay your salary, any associated expenses, to make appropriate deductions and to comply with our legal and statutory obligations.
-From time to time we may need to share additional information to that held in ESR with SBS in order to ensure that they deliver the services we require and continue meet statutory or contractual obligations.
+The payroll of NHS England is managed by NHS Payroll Services (NHS PS).
+Your personal information will be made available to NHS PS through the Electronic Staff Record (ESR) (see below) in order to allow them to pay your salary, any associated expenses, to make appropriate deductions and to comply with our legal and statutory obligations.
+From time to time we may need to share additional information to that held in ESR with NHS PS in order to ensure that they deliver the services we require and continue meet statutory or contractual obligations.
 Data will also be shared with pensions providers, e.g. NHS Pensions and NEST.

 Electronic Staff Record (ESR)